Together, we will build a plan to help you navigate any challenging life experience

 I am a psychotherapist with experience working with individuals, adults, children, and groups on issues related to depression, stress, anxiety, trauma, grief, and loss.
 I believe that psychotherapy is a gift to the self and should be accessible to all.
 Therapy is also a tool for personal growth, and I will guide you in applying what you learn in our sessions to your everyday life.

 I am bilingual (English/Spanish) and bicultural.
-I have a background in working with family, marriage, caregivers, immigrants, gender identity, eating disorders, self-esteem, domestic and sexual abuse, work-related issues, aging, and life transitions.
+I have a background in working with family, marriage, couple’s therapy, caregivers, immigrants, gender identity, eating disorders, self-esteem, domestic and sexual abuse, work-related issues, aging, and life transitions.
 In addition, I respect and appreciate that for many of us, religion and spirituality are guiding forces in our lives.
 I am a licensed clinical social worker with a master’s degree from the University of Chicago, School of Social Service Administration.